 Prior to this role, Liz led the Vibrant Communities Canada team and assisted place-based collaborative tables to develop their frameworks of change, supported and guided their projects and helped connect them to Vibrant Communities and other comprehensive community collaborations.

 Can’t attend the workshop, but love the content?
-Get in touch with Stephanie about bringing this workshop to your hometown.
+Get in touch with Isaac about bringing this workshop to your organization.

 Special Introductory Price: $149 for single registration